btafoya/htpc-download-box/README.md

 # HTPC Download Box

-Sonarr / Radarr / Jackett / NZBGet / Deluge / OpenVPN / Plex
+Sonarr / Radarr / Jackett / NZBGet / Deluge / OpenVPN / Plex / Ombi

 TV shows and movies download, sort, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
 All automated.

+This is a fork of [https://github.com/sebgl/htpc-download-box](https://github.com/sebgl/htpc-download-box).

+This build includes [Ombi](https://hub.docker.com/r/linuxserver/ombi) and [Watchtower](https://hub.docker.com/r/v2tec/watchtower/).

 ## Table of Contents